How to Write a Privacy Policy for Your Blog

 Google has an official blog called blog.google, where it posts news, updates, and insights on its projects, services, and goods.

-Google Blog has their privacy in the footer.
+Google Blog has its privacy policy in the footer.

 3. YourHealthMatters